[Legislation: Criminal Law Consolidation Act 1935 (South Australia)]

 I INTRODUCTION

-Criminal offence typically consists of two components: physical elements and fault elements.
-But s 20A of the Criminal Law Consolidation Act 1935 (SA) (‘CLCA’) regarding ‘’choking, suffocation or strangulation” (‘’CSS’’), particularly par.
-(1) of s 20A, seems to be completely silent on the fault elements, such as intention, recklessness, knowledge, or negligence.
-This might lead us to think that s 20A is an absolute liability offence.
-However, if we conduct a He Kaw Teh analysis in the recent South Australian case R v Fraser, we might discover the contrary.
+A criminal offence typically consists of two components: physical elements and fault elements.
+However, s 20A of the Criminal Law Consolidation Act 1935 (SA) (‘CLCA’) regarding ‘’choking, suffocation or strangulation” (‘’CSS’’), particularly par.
+(1) of s 20A, appears to be completely silent on the fault elements, such as intention, recklessness, knowledge, or negligence.
+This omission might lead us to think that s 20A constitutes an absolute liability offence.
+Nevertheless, a He Kaw Teh analysis in the recent South Australian case R v Fraser might reveal the contrary.

 II LEGAL ANALYSIS